 Since it does not seem possible to agree on a universal ethical framework, and since the currently-established ethical frameworks are primarily along cultural lines, perhaps the world’s jurisdiction should be divided back into its respective cultures.
 (Weeks after writing this, I realize: wasn’t that already the founding fathers’ line of thinking when they established the federalist model?
 That states would independently implement potentially conflicting legal frameworks that reflect the local culture, while the federal government provides economic and military protection for states that remain within the system?)

 While multiculturalism has shown that people of many cultures are perfectly capable of collaborating, and humans are perfectly willing to assimilate to the dominant culture, it does not discount the idea that culture defines discrete boundaries between the in-group and the out-group.
 It strikes at the very nature of how humans identify who is an enemy and who is a friend.
 If these hot-button debates continue in the United States, the heterogeneity of culture might mean that soon Americans will see everyone as a potential enemy.
-We will see how true this really is as the story unfolds.
+We will see how true this really is as the story unfolds in the coming decades.